exoplatform/exo-documentation/docs/ManageTasks.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To access the list of tasks in a project, just click the project title on the CARD.
 Two views are available for tasks : BOARD and LIST.
-By default, project's tasks are displayed on the BOARD view.
+By default, tasks are displayed in the BOARD.

 |NewTask09|